 "Our child jumps out of bed every morning to get to TPH." — Iron sharpens iron: driven, like-minded peers who push and support each other.

 Full-day structure, Monday through Friday.
 More time on site = more development.
-Watch a real academy day below, then see the schedule.

 | Monday–Thursday | Every Student, Every Day |